 “Very informative and interactive.
 Great hands on experience for the students and very well aimed at their level.”

 “This is the most amazing hands on activity for kindergarten to learn history.
 They are using technical language with each other.
 All students were engaged.”

 "It covers so many different learning areas - obviously history but also Maths with the mapping and positional language.”

 “Looking at the old buildings and talking about what they use to be, the purpose, function and design of the buildings and the families that use to live in them was fascinating.”

-Sydney Learning Adventures is offering the new Groundwork Extended (full day) program in 2017 instead of the Archaeology in The Rocks program.
+Sydney Learning Adventures is offering the Groundwork Extended (full day) program in 2018 instead of the Archaeology in The Rocks program.
 This interactive, hands-on full day program incorporates all the components of the Groundwork two-hour program, plus exclusive access to the Dawes Point archaeological site, and a visit to The Rocks Discovery Museum to see artefacts excavated from the site of The Big Dig.